The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.

 Distribution of Income:

 National income statistics enable us to know about the distribution of income in the country.
-From the data pertaining to wages, rent, interest, and profits, we learn of the disparities in the incomes of different sections of society.
+From the data about wages, rent, interest, and profits, we learn of the disparities in the incomes of different sections of society.
 Similarly, the regional distribution of income is revealed.

 Various Types Of Economic Indicators Or Concepts Related To Measuring Economic Growth